-Laos has spectacular nature and scenery, the country is also relatively untouched from globalization so you will not see the large international fast food chains for example so you are guaranteed an authentic experience.
-Expect friendly locals, spectacular waterfalls, tasty cuisine and lots of activities.
+Laos has spectacular nature and scenery, the country is also relatively untouched from globalization and you are guaranteed an authentic experience.
+If you would like to go travelling, backpacking, take a gap year or volunteer in Laos expect friendly locals, spectacular waterfalls, tasty cuisine and lots of amazing activities.

 Laos is landlocked by Thailand, Myanmar, China, Vietnam and Cambodia and there are lots of border crossings making getting there easy.
 Most people book flights into Thailand or Vietnam and then either cross by land or an internal flight.

 - Vang Vieng

 - Wat Phu